jhumelsine/jhumelsine.github.io/table-of-contents.md

 ### Interpreter Design Pattern
 The [Interpreter](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) required its own series.

-Interpreter allows software developers to design and implement their own Domain-Specific Languages.
+Interpreter allows software developers to design and implement their own Domain-Specific Languages (DSLs).
 Interpreter is not just the pinnacle of Composable Design Patterns, but I feel it shares the top spot of all design patterns along with the Visitor Design Pattern.

 Interpreter is not a difficult pattern to design or implement, but it's a difficult pattern comprehend.
 Interpreter required multiple blog entries to do it justice.

 * [Interpreter](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) - Introduction and overview
-* [Domain-Specific Languages](https://jhumelsine.github.io/2024/03/18/interpreter-design-pattern-dsls.html) - Domain-Specific Languages solve domain-specific problems
+* [Domain-Specific Languages](https://jhumelsine.github.io/2024/03/18/interpreter-design-pattern-dsls.html) - Domain-Specific Languages solve domain-specific problems succinctly
-* [Programming Language Grammars](https://jhumelsine.github.io/2024/04/02/interpreter-design-pattern-grammars.html) - Grammars define the structure rules for natural and programming languages
+* [Programming Language Grammars](https://jhumelsine.github.io/2024/04/02/interpreter-design-pattern-grammars.html) - Grammars define the structure rules for natural and programming languages, including Domain-Specific Languages
 * [Grammars to Design](https://jhumelsine.github.io/2024/04/07/interpreter-design-pattern-design.html) - The Interpreter Design emerges from the Grammar
-* [Design to Implementation](https://jhumelsine.github.io/2024/04/17/interpreter-design-pattern-implementation.html) - Implementing the Interpreter Design Pattern based upon a Design.Implementing the Interpreter Design Pattern based upon a Design
+* [Design to Implementation](https://jhumelsine.github.io/2024/04/17/interpreter-design-pattern-implementation.html) - Implementing the Interpreter Design Pattern based upon a Design.
 * [Scanners and Parsers, Theory and Practice](https://jhumelsine.github.io/2024/04/25/interpreter-design-pattern-parser.html) - The basics of Scanner and Parser theory and practice
-* [Scanners and Parsers, Implementation: Rational Expression Implementation Example Completed](https://jhumelsine.github.io/2024/04/30/interpreter-design-pattern-parser-implementation.html) - Implementing the Scanner and Parser for the Rational Expression Evaluator Use Case
+* [Scanners and Parsers, Implementation: Rational Expression Implementation Example Completed](https://jhumelsine.github.io/2024/04/30/interpreter-design-pattern-parser-implementation.html) - Implementing the Scanner and Parser for the Rational Expression Evaluator DSL Use Case
 * [Interpreter Design Pattern – Production Example: My Experience Using Interpreter on a Work Project](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html) - My Experience Using Interpreter on a Work Project

 See: [Interpreter Design Pattern AI Agent](https://notebooklm.google.com/notebook/452441d7-f9d9-4a31-9084-a02621271099?_gl=1*1dhb7x1*_ga*NjM2MjkwMzI5LjE3NDg1MzE4MjM.*_ga_W0LDH41ZCB*czE3NDk1NjA5MjQkbzUkZzEkdDE3NDk1NjEzMjQkajYwJGwwJGgw)